blizzarchon/FTL-names-in-txt-to-names.xml/README.md

 See 'sample' for an example input and output.

-FTL's credits were pulled from the game files.
-If this is in any way bad, tell me!
-I don't see how it's bad, since you can find all the credits here anyway: http://www.mobygames.com/game/linux/ftl-faster-than-light/credits
+In sample, there's FTL's Kickstarter credits, which were pulled from the game files.
+The Kickstarter credits were the whole reason I created this program.
+If this is in any way bad, tell me, but I don't see how it would be, since you can find all the credits here anyway: http://www.mobygames.com/game/linux/ftl-faster-than-light/credits